weaversa/cryptol-course/labs/Transposition/TranspositionAnswers.md

 **EXERCISE**: Define a predicate `permute_permutes` that, given a permutation mapping `pi: [n]w` and a sequence `seq: [n]a`, `permute` returns a permutation of `seq`.
-Prove this predicate for various sequence lengths and types.
+Prove/check this predicate for various sequence lengths and types.

 ```cryptol